6 of the Best Dietary Supplements for a Diabetic Diet—and 3 You Should Avoid

 Are your favorite natural remedies for treating diabetes effective, or even safe?
 Read our guide on the best dietary supplements for a diabetic diet before you head to the vitamin aisle.

-From cinnamon and magnesium to herbal formulas claiming to smack down high blood sugar, “diabetes-friendly” supplements are popping up in health food stores and drugstores and in the medicine cabinets of more and more people with diabetes.
-The big question: Should you?
+From cinnamon and magnesium to herbal formulas claiming to smack down high blood sugar, “diabetes-friendly” supplements and vitamins are popping up in health food stores and drugstores and in the medicine cabinets of more and more people with diabetes.
+The big question: Should you take supplements for diabetes?

-“People with diabetes may be looking for something that seems less potent than a medication or something that will treat other health issues beyond blood sugar control, such as high cholesterol,” notes Laura Shane-McWhorter, a doctor of pharmacy and author of The American Diabetes Association's Guide to Herbs & Nutritional Supplements.
+“People with diabetes may be looking for something that seems less potent than a medication or something that will treat other health issues beyond blood sugar control, such as high cholesterol,” notes Laura Shane-McWhorter, a doctor of pharmacy and author of the American Diabetes Association’s Guide to Herbs & Nutritional Supplements.
 But experts are reluctant to recommend supplements to people with diabetes for two important health reasons.
 First, there’s virtually no research on long-term safety.
-Second, no supplement controls blood sugar as effectively as diabetes drugs (in combination with a healthy lifestyle).
+Second, no blood sugar supplements that control it as effectively as diabetes drugs (in combination with a healthy lifestyle).

 “There are no miracle treatments for diabetes,” Shane-McWhorter says.
 “The most important thing to know if you have diabetes is that no supplement will take care of it for you.
 Diabetes is a condition that can be well-controlled with a healthy lifestyle plus medication if needed.
 A supplement can’t replace those.”

 And new science is changing the supplement landscape.
-In consulting the latest research as well as supplement experts for this report on the best-studied and most widely used supplements, we found that some popular pills—chromium, we’re talking about you—aren’t living up to their reputations.
+In consulting the latest research as well as supplement experts for this report on the best-studied and most widely used supplements, we found that some popular pills—chromium, we’re talking about you—aren’t living up to their reputations as supplements for diabetes.
 Others, such as vitamin D or psyllium, may be more promising.
-Still others should be avoided because they make false claims.
-For instance, although the Food and Drug Administration (FDA) has approved medications for both short-term and long-term weight management as adjuncts to diet, exercise, and behavioral therapy for people with type 2 diabetes (as noted in the American Diabetes Association's 2019 Standards of Medical Care in Diabetes), over-the-counter supplements that promote weight loss tend to be a red flag.
+Still, others should be avoided because they make false claims.
+For instance, although the Food and Drug Administration (FDA) has approved medications for both short-term and long-term weight management as adjuncts to diet, exercise, and behavioral therapy for people with type 2 diabetes (as noted in the American Diabetes Association’s 2019 Standards of Medical Care in Diabetes), over-the-counter supplements that promote weight loss tend to be a red flag.
 (Here’s what you can eat to lose weight safely with diabetes.)

-And yet, when used safely, certain supplements might help you step up your blood sugar control a notch or two or help control risk for cardiovascular disease, the most common and life-threatening diabetes complication.
-Here, the supplements you should consider adding to (and dropping from) your diabetes treatment plan.
-Try these healthy habits to prevent diabetes.
+And yet, when used safely, certain supplements might help you step up your blood sugar control a notch or two or lower your risk for cardiovascular disease, the most common and life-threatening diabetes complication.
+Here, the supplements for diabetes you should consider adding to (and dropping from) your treatment plan.
+(Try these healthy habits to prevent diabetes.)